 Local Recording Groups

 Smaller local recording groups meet on an impromptu basis and arrangements are usually made by e-mail.
 Again these are a good opportunity to get out and about in the County, to improve your recording skills and to get to know other members of the Society - we usually manage to find a pub in which to round off the meeting.
 Ann Sankey organises one in the SW of the county and John Dicker around Norbury Park area.
 Please contact Ann or John who will welcome your involvement.
 Others are encouraged to form local groups as, apart from providing the stimulus to get out and record, working in a group makes for more accurate recording.

 At present, we hold two indoor meetings a year:

 • The AGM, which is usually held at Boxhill Village Hall early in the year.

-• The Social Evening/Afternoon, which is usually held at the end of the recording season in the Barn Hall at Great Bookham.
+• The Social Evening/Afternoon, which is also usually held Boxhill Village Hall at the end of the recording season.

 Newsletters are circulated twice a year, usually in Spring to start off the recording year and in Autumn at the end of the recording season.
 During the year, information about recording priorities etc. is circulated by e-mail.
 To see two edited copies of our newsletter click October 2007 or April 2008. <top>

 The Society holds a number of botanical reference books, donated by members.
 These are available for loan from the Hon.
 Secretary (See Contact Us).
 A list of these books can be downloaded HERE

 The Surrey Rare Plant Register/New Surrey Flora